GioF71/mpd-alsa-docker/README.md

 ZEROCONF_ENABLED|Set to `yes` to enable, disabled by default.
 ZEROCONF_NAME|Set zeroconf name, used only if `ZEROCONF_ENABLED` is set to `yes` HYBRID_DSD_ENABLED|Hybrid dsd is enabled by default, set to `no` to disable.
 Disabled when at least one PulseAudio output is created.
-MAX_OUTPUT_BUFFER_SIZE|The maximum size of the output buffer to a client (maximum response size).
-Default is 8192 (8 MiB).
-Value in KBytes.
 AUDIO_BUFFER_SIZE|Adjust the size of the internal audio buffer.
 Default is `4 MB` (4 MiB).
 MAX_ADDITIONAL_OUTPUTS_BY_TYPE|The maximum number of outputs by type, defaults to `20` RESTORE_PAUSED|If set to `yes`, then MPD is put into pause mode instead of starting playback after startup.
 Default is `no`.